-Capital Campaign for 6 Mine Hill
+Campaign for 6 Mine Hill

-Background: RLT Acquires Gateway to Historic Mine Hill PreserveIn November 2015, the Roxbury Land Trust acquired an historic building at the gateway to its 360-acre Mine Hill Preserve, a National Historic Landmark.
-The renovated building now serves as the Land Trust headquarters.
+Connecting Our Past to Our FutureIn November 2015, the Roxbury Land Trust acquired an historic building at the gateway to its 360-acre Mine Hill Preserve, a National Historic Landmark.
+The renovated building at 6 Mine Hill Road now serves as the Land Trust headquarters.

-Brian Duda, president of the Board of Directors, said "We're proud to help preserve Roxbury's heritage which is an important part of our mission.
+Brian Duda, (then) president of the Board of Directors, said "We're proud to help preserve Roxbury's heritage which is an important part of our mission.
 This is the entrance to the Mine Hill Preserve which is one of the true gems in our network of preserves and where the Roxbury Land Trust got its start in raising funds to preserve the town's open space and natural resources."

 Home | News | Our Mission | History | Preserves | Mine Hill | Stewardship | Nature Notes | Ways to Give | Email Us

-Copyright © 2005-2017 Roxbury Land Trust.
+Copyright © 2005-2019 Roxbury Land Trust.
 All rights reserved.